drmabuzo/NodeRedAzureWebApp/README.md

-# node-red-azure-webapp
+# NodeRedAzureWebApp
-A webapp wrapper for running node-red in an Azure Web App.
+A webapp wrapper for running node-red in an Azure Web App using Windows.
 To use it just:

-1. Deploy to Azure with this button:
+1. Deploy to Azure:

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fspecijaa%2FNodeRedAzureWebApp%2Fmaster%2Fwebapp.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>